 I’m now halfway through my Lone Wolf and Cub challenge.
 Three down and three more to go when it comes to the adventures of the assassin Itto Ogami and his baby son Daigoro as they travel around Japan leaving behind a huge body count every time.
 As one may have guessed, I haven’t been having the most enjoyment from watching the first two films.
 However, I must soldier on to see this challenge through.

 Baby Cart to Hades starts off where Itto and Daigoro going to go on a boat.
 They couldn’t fit Daigoro’s baby cart inside, so Itto puts his son in it and hooks it up to the boat in question while it floats.
 They end up in another town that has a problem with watari-kashi (lowly mercenaries for daimyo and other lords) who have been violating some women in town, but are stopped by Itto and one of the watari-kashi’s top men Kanbei.
 Kanbei challenges Itto to a duel, but he “quits” while proclaiming that the noble mercenary who slaughtered the rapists in his crew was a real samurai.
-Meanwhile, a prostitute that was on the same boat as the Ogamis kills her pimp that sexually assaulted her which puts her in legal trouble.
+Meanwhile, a prostitute that was on the same boat as the Ogamis kills the pimp that sexually assaulted her which puts her in legal trouble.
 Itto protects her from the brothel owners such as Toriza and her men (who are also the local Yakuza).
 There’s also an assassination plot where Itto is hired for it because…you should know that’s his main job after being fired from his job as a shogunate executioner.

 I really felt that this was more of the same from the Lone Wolf and Cub series.
 I was starting to get bored with the gratuitous violence, sexual scenes, and the craziness involving Daigoro’s perambulator that has as many gadgets as the Batmobile.
 However, I was surprised about somethings happening that got my attention.
 This was one of the few times where Itto got bloody and it wasn’t because of other people’s blood on him during battle.
-It started when he takes the prostitute’s place in being punishment which involved being hogtied while getting dumped in a giant pool like some kind of hardcore Edo period version of waterboarding.
+It started when he takes the prostitute’s place in being punished which involved being hogtied while getting dumped in a giant pool like some kind of hardcore Edo period version of waterboarding.
 He even gets the “spinning treatment” where he’s upside down and gets whacked by bamboo stalks where he’s all red, bruised, and swollen from the beatings.
 What shocked me even more was him sparing Kanbei as if he was a legitimate threat despite the two of them only holding their swords up.
 When they meet for a second time for a duel under Kanbei’s ardent insistence, something happened in the duel that legitimately shocked me.
 Spoiler warning: Kanbei was able to slice Itto’s back!
 Not going into all the details of the duel, my jaw dropped when someone was able to lay a finger on the Lone Wolf which is something that made him just a little bit more vulnerable.
 I don’t care.
 I’ll take it.

 Most of my issues with the previous Lone Wolf and Cub still present themselves in Baby Cart to Hades.
 Despite one aspect of the final duel happening, Itto still looks untouchable.
 During one major fight scene, he goes up against over two hundred people, yet he’s able to take them all on with barely even a scratch.
 I also knew he was going to win against that army or when he fought against some of the top swordsmen.
 Why even bother watching when I know Itto is going to reign supreme.

 Much like how I talked about Protagonist Centered Morality in my Debutante Detective Corps review, I now feel obligated to dedicate a whole paragraph dealing with another trope I just cannot stand.
 It’s none other than the invincible hero trope.
 Here’s my opinion as to why I greatly dislike it.
 The protagonist has to have some flaws like some personality traits or if they’re in some kind of conflict, they need to fall at some point.
 If you have a hero who always wins, then there are no obstacles around, the hero becomes the obstacle which is something that the villain(s) should be.
-I hate it whenever there’s characters like Yugi Muto from Yu-Gi-Oh! who always wins clean and only loses whenever someone cheats or he intentionally loses to teach his opponent a lesson about something.
+I hate it whenever there are characters like Yugi Muto from Yu-Gi-Oh! who always wins clean and only loses whenever someone cheats or he intentionally loses to teach his opponent a lesson about something.
 There’s Ryoma Echizen from The Prince of Tennis.
 Not only is he a certified Jerk Marty Stu, but he never loses any major matches and some of his opponents are unintentionally more likable than him.
 Batman himself has been written as an invincible hero in some storylines in the comic books how he just beats everyone physically and/or psychologically.
 Heroes who have no threatening antagonists aren’t worth rooting for.
-Even bad movies, stories, and media have at least tried to make flaws to their heroes.
+Even bad movies, stories, and media have at least tried to make flaws in their heroes.
 Having invincible heroes is just terrible writing in general.
-Wouldn’t if be funny if people parodied that awful trope in some kind of story?
+Wouldn’t it be funny if people parodied that awful trope in some kind of story?
 Oh, wait.
 I did.

 Baby Cart in Hades is just another mediocre film.
 The production is mostly the same.
 The fight scenes are still there in their bloody and gory glory, but even then they are starting to get tedious.
 I did like how there were slivers of weakness in Itto present, but they could’ve done so much more with those weaknesses.
 It’s just more of the same.
 Maybe the next few films will be better, but I’m not sure.